ozlemdurmazincel/ozlemdurmazincel.github.io/_pages/about.md

 News and Announcements
 ======================
+- We're seeking a talented PhD candidate to join our Pervasive Systems research group at the University of Twente to work on an innovative project at the intersection of neuro-symbolic AI and microfabricated fluidic sensors, application deadline: November 30, [Link](https://utwentecareers.nl/en/vacancies/1931/phd-position-on-neuro-symobolic-ai-for-microfabricated-fluidic-sensors/)
+- (September 2024) I delivered a keynote speech entitled "Beyond the Basics: Enhancing Lightweight Models for Resource-efficient Human Activity Recognition" at the 9th International Workshop on Sensor-Based Activity Recognition and Artificial Intelligence ([IWOAR](https://iwoar.org/2024/)) held at HPI in Potsdam.
+- (August 2024) Sümeyye Ağaç successfully defended her PhD dissertation, "Enhancing Lightweight Models for Efficient Sensor-based Human Activity Recognition."
+- (June, 2024) Berrenur Saylam successfully defended her PhD dissertation, "Machine Learning for Well-being Assessment: Exploring Digital Biomarkers".
 - (February 29, 2024) I participated as an opponent in the committee of Nikita Sharma's PhD thesis defence at the University of Twente: "Sensing the Care:: Advancing Unobtrusive Sensing Solutions To Support Informal Caregivers Of Older Adults With Cognitive Impairment"
 - (January, 2024) I joined the Editorial Board of [IEEE Internet Computing](https://www.computer.org/csdl/magazine/ic) as an Associate Editor.
 - (December 13, 2023) I participated in the grading committee of Zhitao He's PhD thesis defence at Uppsala University: "Enabling Scalable Security in Internet of Things"